EliAndrewC/l7r/setting/l7r.md

 ##### Suruga

 Suruga means "swift-flowing river" or "fast horse," and this is indeed where the waters of the Drowned Merchant River flow most quickly down from the mountains to the north.
-This province was won by Matsu Kenji, who was previously banished as a ronin but recently redeemed himself through unknown deeds and thus was available to fight on behalf of the Lion clan and narrowly defeat the formidable duelist Shiba Katsuda.
+This province was won by Matsu Kenji, who was previously banished as a ronin but recently redeemed himself through unknown deeds and thus was available to fight on behalf of the Lion Clan and narrowly defeat the formidable duelist Shiba Katsuda.
 The provincial government of Suruga is staffed mainly by the new Hiyu lineage.

 ##### Shimotsuke